ForIinList/ForIinList/README.md

 - 👋 Hi, I’m @ForIinList
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning Phyton.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on anything can teach me useful things.
 - 📫 How to reach me ## https://www.linkedin.com/in/ibrahim-emre-yaz-a1874314a/